-But what is a capsule?
+But what is a Capsule Hotel?

 I don’t want to put grim ideas in your head but imagine a mortuary with all the corpse drawers – at least that’s what helped me imagine it before I had seen one!
-Or alternatively just look at the picture below to get a better idea!
+Or alternatively, just look at the picture below to get a better idea!

 What is a capsule like?

 Ok so now you have an idea about the sleeping space let me share more details with you.
 When you check in, the hotel will assign you your capsule number (so make sure you go to the right capsule, they are all numbered).

 You’ll also often be given cute Japanese style pyjamas, a towel and an amenities kit (including razor, toothbrush and toothpaste) when you check in!
 Pretty cool huh?!

 You don’t have a lock on your pod as is it is actually illegal in Japan to lock them – you just pull the shutter down for privacy!
-Which does mean you’ll have to be quiet as others can hear you.
+This means you’ll have to be quiet as others can hear you.
 And you can hear them.